-In this letter, we investigate the complementarity for 3-D non paraxial electromagnetic field, where the wavefronts are not necessarily planar, and described by a $3\times3$ polarization-coherence matrix.
+In this work, we investigate the complementarity for 3-D non paraxial electromagnetic fields, where the wavefronts are not necessarily planar, and described by a $3\times3$ polarization-coherence matrix.
 The extension of polarization-coherence matrix for this case requires a generalization of Stokes parameter, which from being four parameters in the two dimensional case will now have nine parameters \cite{friberg:PRE:2002, wolf:optComm:2005, sheppard:PRA:2014}.
 Also, the expansion of the general state in terms of the Hermitian matrix requires the Gell-Mann matrices \cite{Gell:PhyRev:1962:} and the description of the non-separability of different degrees of freedom of optical beams requires the extension of the concurrence to multipartite qudit systems, namely I-concurrence \cite{rungta:PRA:2001, bhaskara:QIP:2017}.
-We use the correspondance of a paraxial and non-paraxial electromagnetic field having two independent degrees of freedom with the qubit and qutrit systems respectively.
-We then derive a complimentarity relation involving Hilbert-Schmidt coherence, generalized predictability and a measure of mixedness, linear entropy which saturates for mixed states.
-For pure bi-partite systems, the linear entropy takes the form of entanglement measure, concurrence and the complimentarity relation reduces to the usual triality relation \cite{jacob:optcomm:2010}.
+We use the correspondence of a paraxial and non-paraxial electromagnetic field having two and three independent degrees of freedom with the qubit and qutrit systems respectively.
+We then derive a complementarity relation involving Hilbert-Schmidt coherence, generalized predictability and a measure of mixedness, linear entropy which saturates for mixed states.
+For pure bi-partite systems, the linear entropy takes the form of entanglement measure, concurrence and the complementarity relation reduces to the usual triality relation \cite{jacob:optcomm:2010}.